Constitution of Jammu and Kashmir: Fundamental duties, directive principles and fundamental rights

-Part IV, Article 36-51 (Directive Principles of the State Policy) and Part IVA, Article 51A (Fundamental Duties) of the Constitution are not applicable to Jammu and Kashmir.
+Part IV, Article 36–51 (Directive Principles of the State Policy) and Part IVA, Article 51A (Fundamental Duties) of the Constitution are not applicable to Jammu and Kashmir.
 In addition to other fundamental rights, Articles 19(1)(f) and 31(2) of the Constitution are still applicable to Jammu and Kashmir; hence the Fundamental Right to property is still guaranteed in this state.
 It is the only state which does not have to give a detailed record on the money flowing in the state and where it is used and how.
 In the Indian Constitutional history only one Fundamental Right has been added so far and that is Right to Education Act.
 This right too has not been extended to Jammu and Kashmir.

 Official languages

 Provisions of Part XVII of the Constitution apply to Jammu and Kashmir only insofar as they relate to (i) the official language of the Union; (ii) the official language for communication between one state and another; or between a state and the Union; and (iii) language of the proceedings in the Supreme Court.
-Urdu is the official language of the state but use of English is permitted for official purposes unless the state legislature provides otherwise.
+Urdu is the official language of the state but the use of English would also be permitted for official purposes unless the state legislature provides otherwise.